Hipparchus-Math/hipparchus/src/site/markdown/building.md

 ## Maven build

-As Hipparchus is a multi-modules maven project, its build is slightly different from a single module project.
+As Hipparchus is a multi-module maven project, its build is slightly different from a single module project.
 Once you have retrieved the complete source tree, either by cloning the git repository or by unpacking a source distribution,